 “Alpine-style lodge in remote southern Iceland where you can watch volcanoes explode, see the Northern Lights and eat like a (vi)king”

 You’re greeted by a real stuffed polar bear called Hrammur, somewhat bizarrely.
-Upstairs are 7 suites, themed to suit the world’s continents.
+Rooms are strung along two long wood-clad corridors, and there are eight suites, themed to suit the world’s continents.
 What could be more weird and wonderful than sleeping in a room mocked up to resemble an African safari hut, but looking out to the East Rangá river, stuffed with salmon?
-Downstairs are less extravagant rooms strung along two long wood-clad corridors.
 The restaurant has an exciting, delicious menu including locally smoked puffin, lamb and wild salmon, and the outdoor hot tubs are one of the best places on earth to watch the winter Northern Light displays.
 Activity-wise, anything goes for couples, groups and families alike.
 And I mean anything.
 Want to see an active volcano?
 Take a helicopter up Mount Hekla?
 Dog-sled or glacier-hike?
 Visit a glacial lagoon?
 It can all be done.

 - Fantastic location for exploring South Iceland’s delights including Jökulsárlón lagoon, glaciers, volcanoes, and the Golden Circle

 - Food is fabulous - the best in the area